 Physical Simulation of Objects#

-Besides being only a non-interactive environment, objects can take part in physical simulation.
+Objects can either be just non-interactive environment or take part in physical simulation.
 The built-in engine physics is a very rough approximation of the real world that is designed to be effective and at the same time keep the overall framerate high.
 Its main aim is to detect collisions between the objects.

-For that, an object should be assigned a body that describes how it can behave and what physical properties it possesses.
-For example, whether it is a rigid body that always stays solid and undeformed or a cloth which can be folded and torn.
+To participate in collisions, an object should have a body that describes how it can behave and what physical properties it possesses.
+For example, an object with a rigid body always stays solid and undeformed, and an object with a cloth body can be folded and torn.

-However, the type of the object's body is not enough for an object to start interacting.
+However, the body is not enough for an object to start interacting.
 Its volume should be approximated using some kind of a physical primitive (or a set of them) — a shape.
-Unigine provides several types of such primitives: a box, a sphere, a capsule, a cylinder, a convex hull, or an arbitrary mesh shape.
-The shape is used to compute collisions between the objects.
+UNIGINE provides several types of such primitives: box, sphere, capsule, cylinder, convex hull, or an arbitrary mesh shape.
+The shape is used to compute collisions between objects.

-A couple of shapes can be connected with one of the joints: fixed, ball, hinge, prismatic, cylindrical, wheel or suspension.
-They describe how two shapes can possibly move relative to each other.
+Two shapes can be connected with one of the joints: fixed, ball, hinge, prismatic, cylindrical, wheel or suspension.
+Joints define how two shapes can move relative to each other.

-Nodes themselves are rendered red in the scene.
-The information on how a node is to be correctly rendered is stored in the materials assigned to particular surfaces of the node.
-A material is a set of properties (states, options, parameters) and assets (2D, 3D textures), based on which surfaces are rendered.
+Nodes without materials are rendered red in the scene.
+The material stores information on how a node is to be rendered; it is in fact a set of properties (states, options, parameters) and assets (2D, 3D textures), based on which surfaces are rendered.
 The material should be assigned to the node surface.

-To manage rendering of surfaces with no materials assigned, use the viewport mask.
+To manage rendering of surfaces with no materials assigned, use the viewport mask for these surfaces.

-In Unigine, there are 2 types of materials:
+In UNIGINE, there are two types of materials:

 A set of base material properties may include: